 Dali once presented a lecture for an art exhibit wearing a deep-sea diving suit, carrying a billiard cue, and leading a pair of Russian wolfhounds.

 Dali liked wild animals and owned a pet ocelot, Babou, which he liked to take with him on travels.
-A photographer snapped a photo of him exiting a Paris subway with two anteaters.
+A photographer snapped a photo of them coming out of a subway.

 Scene from a Braniff Airlines ad

 Dali was viewed as extravagant and appeared in several advertisements for Lanvin chocolates and for airline companies.
 Yet, Dali had a method for avoiding paying his bill at restaurants.
 He would write a check, then draw something on it.
 This usually worked, because the restaurant would keep the check as a valuable sample of art instead of cashing it into the bank.